Lying on a Resume (2022 Study)

 In this study, we collected answers from 1,051 Americans via Amazon's Mechanical Turk.
 Respondents consisted of 49.7% males and 49.9% females.
 Our sample's average age was 37 with a standard deviation of 12.

 Respondents were asked 21 questions, most of which were scale-based or multiple choice.
 As experience is subjective, we understand that some participants and their answers might be affected by recency, attribution, exaggeration, self-selection, non-response, voluntary response bias, self-serving bias, and moral illusory superiority.
 What’s more, people can be lying about lying.
 We understand that defining what constitutes a lie is a challenge in its own right.
-However, for the purposes of this study a CV lie is defined as any discrepancy between reality and what is reported in the application.
+However, for the purposes of this study a resume lie is defined as any discrepancy between reality and what is reported in the application.

-Given the gender and age makeup of our large sample, as well as the fact that the official labour force participation rate in July 2019 was 63%, the study can be generalised to the entire population.
+Given the gender and age makeup of our large sample, as well as the fact that the official labor force participation rate in July 2019 was 63%, the study can be generalized to the entire population.
 What is more, a review of the literature and relevant studies suggests that results obtained in the survey corroborate hitherto results, and add to previous studies by controlling for explicit vs. implicit reports of lying.

 Sources